 An interesting fact that I learned about Haida Gwaii island was that it was called Queen Charlotte Island.
 When the British Captain George Dixon arrived on these islands in 1790 – one of his ships that were called Queen Charlotte.
 She was also the queen of King George III of England for whom the captain was claiming the island.
 However, in 2010 the Haida tribe in a ceremony returned the name and now the island is called Haida Gwaii or the land of the Haidas.

-Interestingly, the British Columbia first nations never signed any treaties with the colonial powers.
+Interestingly, the tribes never signed any treaties with the colonial powers.
 They never sold their lands and never surrendered anything to them, which many other tribes did during those times.
 So, a lot of land titles still belong to them.
-A lot of them are in courts trying to reclaim their lands, their names and their space on the map of the world.
+A lot of them are in courts trying to reclaim their lands, their names, and their space on the map of the world.

-Like most ancient tribes, British Columbia First Nations people also worshipped nature.
-I watched a video at Whistler Cultural center that talked about how they worshipped the mountains, the rivers, the earth and their ancestors.
+Like most ancient tribes, their people also worshipped nature.
+I watched a video at Whistler Cultural center that talked about how they worshipped the mountains, the rivers, the earth, and their ancestors.
 They believe that the good people were turned into mountains – which means mountains are their ancestors.
 They talk about their living relationship with rivers, forests, and mountains.

 Ancestor worship is the most prevalent one.
 In their ritual dances and ceremonies, their ancestors descend down and are present there to bless or to be the witness.
 This is done through the elaborate masks that they wear while dancing.
 Like in Ramlila at Ramnagar, they become the person or the spirit that they are portraying.

-Similarly, the transformation was possible between the humans and the animals.
+Similarly, the transformation was possible between humans and animals.
 However, religion remained a private affair and not a public one.
 Rituals and ceremonies were performed either at home or in spirit houses.

-BC First Nations Art has two distinct eras.
+Their art has two distinct eras.
 One set of artifacts belongs to the pre-colonization era.
-This includes original Totem Poles, Wood carves panels, everyday use items, woven blankets, ritual regalia etc. These items can now be seen in various museums around the world.
+This includes original Totem Poles, Wood carving panels, everyday use items, woven blankets, ritual regalia, etc. These items can now be seen in various museums around the world.
 All the old art has been done by anonymous artists – they were probably artist guilds who were commissioned by the noble families.

 The second set is the revivalist artifacts by modern artists who are using the same motifs but making modern artworks.
-The credit for this revival goes to one artist – Mungo Martin who came from KwaKwaKa’waKw tribe of British Columbia First Nations.
-He was a master sculptor, a poet & a musician who carved Totem Poles even during the Potlach ban.
-He will be best remembered for training the next generation of wood carvers amongst the first nations people.
+The credit for this revival goes to one artist – Mungo Martin who came from the Kwakwaka’wakw tribe of British Columbia First Nations.
+He was a master sculptor, a poet & a musician who carved Totem Poles even during the Potlatch ban.
+He will be best remembered for training the next generation of woodcarvers in the community people.
 And he also insisted that carving Totem Poles is spiritual work.
-It is done to honor the ancestors.
+It is done to honor their ancestors.
 This in a way worked in bringing pride back in the community.

 Another one of his works was featured on the Canadian $20 currency note.
 Now, that is quite an honor for a contemporary artist.

-Look for his Raven & the first men sculpture at Museum of Anthropology at Vancouver.
+Look for his Raven & the first men sculpture at the Museum of Anthropology in Vancouver.

 Emily Carr is the most famous modern artist of British Columbia.
 She also began by painting totem poles and you can see her works at Vancouver Art Gallery and at Audain Museum in Whistler.

-Let me walk you through some of common BC First Nations Artworks:
+Let me walk you through some of the communities common artworks:

 These are tall carved wood poles.
 They are oral storytelling poles that tell the story of the family that erected them.
 They tell about the status and the wealth of the family.

 Most Totem poles have human figures, animal figures, and some mythical elements.
-The families or clans were identified by animals like bear or frog or raven etc. This animal would then part of all paraphernalia associated with the family including the Totem Poles.
+The families or clans were identified by animals like bears or frogs or ravens etc. This animal would then be part of all paraphernalia associated with the family including the Totem Poles.

-Each of the first nations communities had their own way to carve and their own design elements.
-For example, Haida pieces can be identified by the shape of the eyes that they carve as Ovoid or a squarish roundel.
-Even the contemporary artists would use these key elements to depict their heritage.
+Each of the communities had its own way to carve and its own design elements.
+For example, Haida pieces can be identified by the shape of the eyes that they carve as Ovoid or squarish roundel.
+Even contemporary artists would use these key elements to depict their heritage.